octo-technology/OpenTezos/docs/dapp/taquito.md

 Now that _Taquito_ is configured with an activated account, we can send transactions.
 Let's send some to another address.

 Transactions can be sent with `this.tezos.contract.transfer`.
 It returns a `Promise<TransactionOperation>`.
 A `TransactionOperation` contains the information about this transaction.
 It also has a `confirmation` method.
-This method wait for a number of confirmation (that can be passed as input).
-Thus, we can be notified when a transaction is baked.
+This method waits for a number of confirmations (that can be passed as input).
+Thus, we can be notified when a transaction is confirmed.

 Let's create a `sendTz` method that will send some an `amount` of tz to the recipient `address`.